Israeli strikes on Evin prison: Reactions

 Airstrikes on Evin Prison, including the hospital wing, sparked widespread condemnation and anger in Iran, even among opponents of the government.

 Nobel Peace Prize laureate Narges Mohammadi, Iran's human rights activist, said that the Israeli attack "carried out in broad daylight, in front of families and visitors, is clearly a war crime."
-Mohammadi has spent decades commuting to and from Evin and is currently on leave.
+Mohammadi spent decades commuting to and from Evin and was on leave in July 2025.

 The Israel Defense Forces refused to comment on the reason for the attack on Evin or the victims.
 The attack on Evin has been described by Israeli officials as "symbolic".
 Foreign Minister Gideon Sa'ar said in a social media post that this was both revenge for Iran's missile attacks and a form of liberating action.

 Amnesty International warned that "Deliberately attacking civilian objects is prohibited under international humanitarian law and would amount to a war crime".

 The French foreign minister said the attack on the prison was "unacceptable" because it put the lives of two French citizens held there at risk.

 Thameen Al-Kheetan, a spokesperson for the UN High Commissioner for Human Rights, called the attack "a grave breach of international humanitarian law."

 Bahar Ghandehari, Director of the Human Rights Protection Department at the Iran Center for Human Rights, condemned Israel's attack on a place protected by international humanitarian law.
 She dismissed Israel's justification for the attack as a symbolic act, calling it "legally baseless" and "morally reprehensible".
 She said "Israel's calculated attack on Evin constitutes a blatant war crime and a serious breach of international law.
 It must be held fully accountable."

 In October 2025, a Citizen Lab report found that a network of 50 fake accounts on X (Twitter) purporting to be Iranian residents near the prison had posted AI-generated and/or manipulated content that called for people to storm the prison in the aftermath of the strikes as part of an anti-government uprising.
 Based in part on the high production value of one of the videos and the release shortly after the strikes, Citizen Lab concluded that the network was mostly likely either directly run by an Israeli government agency or through contractors with advance knowledge of the strikes.

+Human Rights Watch condemned the attack, stating that it was "unlawfully indiscriminate" and an apparent "war crime".

+On 13 March 2026, Sara Hossain, the head of the Independent International Fact-Finding Mission on Iran considered that the strike as a war crime, stating to the United Nations Human Rights Council, "We found reasonable grounds to believe that, in carrying out the airstrikes on Evin prison, Israel committed the war crime of intentionally directing attacks against a civilian object."